triradial/Freon4dsl/docs/CRC-Plan.md

 ## Jon
 - [ ] Add single event patient checklist to be displayed from the patient page and selected date.
 Use latest version of template somehow merged with template the Jon created.
+- [ ] Add choice of template studies when creating a study

 ### To-Do
 - [ ]